Logicalshift/flo_scene/pipe/src/standard_json_commands/command-connect.md

 | { "Program": { "Named": "ProgramName" } } | The source or target should be the program called `ProgramName` |
 | { "Program": { "Guid": "..." } } | The source or target should be a program named by a GUID |

+## Result

+The result is a `ConnectResponse`, which can either be the value `"Ok"` if the connection was made correctly, or `{ "Error": <Message> }` if there was a problem establishing the requested connection.

 ## Examples

 ```